19 General Concepts

 Reinforcement learning (RL) is unique to machine learning and does not fall neatly in the supervised/unsupervised learning categories.
 It is a powerful method that received much attention when algorithms were trained on data to play games.

-The approach, based on reinforcement learning, was fundamentally different from the expert system-based approach used so far to teach computers how to play games.
-An expert system translates the rules of the game into machine code and adds strategy logic.
+Training computers to play games based on reinforcement learning is fundamentally different from the expert system-based approach that had been used previously.
+An expert system translates the rules of the game into machine code and adds game strategy.
 For example, the Stockfish open-source chess program, released first in 2008, has developed with community support into (one of) the best chess engines in the world.
 In 2017, Google’s DeepMind released AlphaZero, a chess system trained using reinforcement learning.
 After only 24 hours of training, the data-driven AlphaZero algorithm crushed Stockfish, the best chess engine humans have been able to build over 10 years.

 Previously, Google’s DeepMind had developed AlphaGo, a reinforcement-trained system that beat the best Go player in the world, Lee Sedol, four to one.
 This was a remarkable achievement as Go had been thought to be so complex and requiring intuition that would escape computerization at the level of expert players.